 Theoretically, a plea entered any time before verdict would carry a mandatory 5%.
 At first blush, this seems like anomaly.
-However in the light of Richey,30 s25F(4) has work to do here.
+However in the light of Richey, 48 s25F(4) has work to do here.
 It is likely that a trial would be seen as "dispute as to facts which was not determined in favour of the offender".
-How much of the trial has run, and the manner in which it has been run, would inform the extent to which the utilitarian value of the plea has been eroded.
-In rare cases there might be no reduction, even after the end of the evidence: for example where the trial is what criminal defence lawyers call a "long plea" (i.e. the trial runs and the defence version of facts is largely accepted but the offender enters a very late plea of guilty).